MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-VN11-paired.md

 ## Video Notes: Inference for Paired Data

 Read Chapters 17 and 18 in the course textbook.
-Use the following videos to complete the video notes for Module 9.
+Use the following videos to complete the video notes for Module 13.

 ### Course Videos

 * PairedData

-* 18.1and18.2

 * 18.3

+* Optional Video: 18.1and18.2

 \setstretch{1}

-### Single categorical, single quantitative variables Video Paired_Data {-}
+### Single categorical, single quantitative variables - Video Paired_Data {-}

 * In this module, we will study inference for a ______________________ explanatory variable and a _________________________ response variable where the two groups are ____________________________.